VDV80/dvol_etl/README.md

 ### NOTES and CRITICAL POINTS:
-- the default chrome coming along with ```pyppeteer ``` does not correctly support file downloads in
+- the default chromium coming along with ```pyppeteer ``` does not correctly support file downloads in
 ```headless``` now, ao I need to install newest ```google-chrome``` version in my docker.
 Note
 ```buildoutcfg
     browser = await launch(